Axia-Tech/AXIA-wiki/docs/learn/learn-simple-payouts.md

 > each validator to reduce the complexity of the staking set.

-These details are handled for you automatically if you use the [AXIASolar-JS UI](https://axiasolar.js.org/apps/#/staking/payout), which also allows you to submit batches of eras at once.
+These details are handled for you automatically if you use the [AXIACoin-JS UI](https://axiasolar.js.org/apps/#/staking/payout), which also allows you to submit batches of eras at once.

-To claim rewards on AXIASolar-JS UI, you will need to be in the "Payouts" tab underneath "Staking", which will list all the pending payouts for your stashes.
+To claim rewards on AXIACoin-JS UI, you will need to be in the "Payouts" tab underneath "Staking", which will list all the pending payouts for your stashes.

 ![pending-payouts](../assets/axiasolarjs_payout_page.png)